-California was the first state to adopt the Three Class system for the classification of electric bikes.
+California was the first state to adopt the three-class system for the classification of electric bikes.
 In total, 26 states define electric bikes in the Three Class system.
-This legislation includes a limit on the motor of an electric bicycle to 1 horsepower (750w) across all classes of electric bike.
+This legislation includes a limit on the motor of an electric bicycle to 1 horsepower (750w) across all classes of electric bikes.

 We’ve included a brief breakdown of the Three Class system below:

-A 1000W electric bike generally are pretty rapid.
+A 1000W electric bike generally is pretty rapid.
 They’re powerful options and will most certainly give you the extra boost you require, especially if you’re going up an incline.

 Depending on factors such as weight and terrain, a 1000W electric bike will get up to speeds of around 35 mph.